Got frizz-prone hair? These are the best hair products for humidity, tested and reviewed by us

 • Price: Is your hair occasionally frizzy, but not really often enough that it makes a big visible difference?
 Start with a cheaper hair product for humidity – maybe something travel-sized you can take on humid holidays.
 You can always upgrade to a pricier product or bigger size if your hair becomes frizzier over time.

 • Your wider routine: Forget to apply products before blow drying, or simply prefer to let your hair air dry over using a hair dryer?
 A heat-activated humidity shielding spray will probably just gather dust in your drawer.
-In other words, choose a product you’re likely to use as part of your usual styling routine – and that fits into it easily.
+Choose a product you’re likely to use as part of your usual styling routine – and that fits into it easily.

-• Streamline where possible: If you don’t want to apply a cocktail of hair products, try to find a humidity solution that does more than simply repel water – it could have added heat protection or nourish the hair, too.
+• Streamline: If you don’t want to apply a cocktail of hair products, try to find a humidity solution that does more than simply repel water – it could have added heat protection or nourish the hair, too.

 Our expert panel